ecohealthalliance/grits-deploy-ansible/README.md

 Add `--extra-vars "reindex=true"` to regenerate the elasticsearch index if it gets messed up.

-For production deployments user prod-playbook.yml instead of site.yml.
+For production deployments use prod-playbook.yml instead of site.yml.

+We recommend a c3.xlarge ubuntu instance.

 Ansible can also provision new instances, however we haven't used this feature yet.